Last Updated on August 31, 2022 by ashley.davis

 Palliative Care vs. Hospice – What Are They?

-Palliative and Hospice are two very common care plan for seniors and caregivers.
-But people outside or new to the senior care industry can often get confused with the two as their concept might seem similar.
+Palliative and Hospice are two very common care plans for seniors and caregivers.
+But people outside or new to the senior care industry can often get confused with the two as their concepts might seem similar.